 In digital APRS the APRS data will be transmitted to the talk group, specified by this parameter.
-The talk group is depending on the network that is used by the APRS channel used.
-The following table lists some of them.
+The talk group is depending on the network that is used by the defined APRS channel.
+The following table lists some of those talkgroups as found on the DMR Brandmeister network.